ml-gde/jax-layers/docs/index.rst

-Welcome to JAX Layers's documentation!
+Welcome to JAXgarden documentation!
 =====================================

-JAX Layers provides high-performance neural network layers for JAX, including optimized implementations like FlashAttention.
+JAXgarden provides high-performance and hackable neural network model implementations in JAX, leveraging optimized kernals and layers like FlashAttention.

 .. toctree::
    :maxdepth: 2